Sebowski1/roadtools/README.md

   - edit road subpanel
   - presets panel
   - angle snapping panel (for the road tools)
   - a load selected preset button to load the active preset to selected edges.

+## Other
+- filling a face sorrounded fully with road edges creates a concrete island.